 Raízen, a joint venture between Shell and Brazilian firm Cosan, produces and sells over 2 billion litres a year of ethanol made from Brazilian sugar cane.
 Raízen allows Shell and Cosan to build a leading position in Brazil, the most efficient ethanol-producing country in the world.

 It also distributes biofuels and over 20 billion litres of other industrial and transport fuels annually through a combined network of nearly 4,500 Shell-branded service stations.
 In Brazil it is the third largest fuels company.
 Plans would extend the company’s reach in future years to export more ethanol to other key markets.

 New energy policies in Europe and the USA are calling for more renewable, lower-carbon fuels for transport.
-Biofuels make up around 4% of transport fuel in Europe, and 3% in the USA.
+Biofuels make up around % of transport fuel in Europe and and5% in the USA.
 Globally biofuels currently meet around 3% of road-transport fuel demand.
-Shell expects this to rise to over 10% by 2050.
+The International Energy Agency expects this to rise to 8% by 2035.

 Brazil leads the world in the use of biofuels for transport.
 They are likely to make up more than 30% of the country’s transport fuel mix by 2030, double today’s proportion.
 Raízen’s current annual production capacity will be enough to meet nearly 9% of Brazil’s current ethanol demand.

 Almost 40 % the country’s demand for petrol petrol needs has been replaced by sugarcane ethanol – making it the leading fuel fuel in Brazil.